 Psyllium husk is used in our Keto Cheese and Bacon Rolls; the results were fantastic.

 We added a teaspoon of Psyllium Husk Powder to our Almond Flour Bread (see the keto bread recipe here) to prevent dryness.

 Psyllium Husks Nutritional Information

 One tablespoon of Psyllium Husk(18g) is almost entirely made up of fibre.
 It has 15grams of carbohydrates, but 13.5grams of that is Fiber making only 1.5grams net carbs.

-Final Advice On Using Low Carb Flour Alternatives
+Using Low Carb Flour Substitutes For Keto Cooking

 Most if not all of the Low Carb Flours we use come in either resealable or non-resealable bags on occasion a brand might supply them is a plastic container.

 While this packaging is ok before being opened, once you have broken the seal you should store them in airtight containers if you want to keep them for any amount of time.